N6RFM/psws-drf-tid-tools/README.md

 **A Python pipeline for analyzing Traveling Ionospheric Disturbances (TIDs) from HamSCI Grape Digital RF I/Q recordings.**

+## Travelling Ionospheric Disturbance (TID)

+A wave-like disturbance in the ionosphere that propagates over long distances, often caused by atmospheric or geomagnetic events.
+TIDs propagate towards the equator during storms, and can disrupt GNSS/GPS navigation, radio communications, and satellite operations.

+## What this toolkit is intended for

 Given Doppler-vs-time data from a several HamSCI Grape DRF or WSPRDaemon (https://hamsci.org) stations recording the same WWV carrier, this toolkit lets you: